rowhani/EventLogger/README.md

 # EventLogger

-EventLogger is an application that allows you to log different events during your life.
-It is targeted for Iranian users.
+EventLogger is a website that allows you to log different events during your life.
+It is currently targeted for Iranian users only.
+This is primarily written using Python/Django, Bootstrap, and jQuery.

 ## Installation